-Manuscript Preparation and Procedures: 1) All assignments must be typed in 12-point, single-spaced for poems - double-spaced between stanzas - and double-spaced for prose, on standard white, 8.5 by 11 paper.
-You must turn in to me a hard copy of each assignment. \\Emailed assignments are not accepted and will be treated as failing to meet the due date.\\ 2) All creative work - that comprising Major Assignments 1 and 2 - must be titled.
+Manuscript Preparation and Procedures: 1) All assignments must be typed in 14-point, single-spaced for poems - double-spaced between stanzas - and double-spaced for prose, on standard white, 8.5 by 11 paper.
+You must turn in to me a hard copy of each assignment.
+Emailed assignments are not accepted and will be treated as failing to meet the due date.
+2) All creative work - that comprising Major Assignments 1 and 2 - must be titled.
 Each work must retain its original title through subsequent revisions.
 3) The type of the work (English sonnet, blank verse, etc.) must be stated on the first page of your manuscript beneath your name.
 Remember to number your pages of prose work.

 4) All poems must be your own composition (that is, no translations) and written exclusively for this course.
 By University policy, you may not hand in any work for which you were given credit in another course, including mine should you be a former student.
-5) The adherence to the fundamental tenets of literacy is expected.
+5) Adherence to the fundamental tenets of literacy is expected.
 This includes the correct usage of grammar, punctuation, and spelling.
 Failure to do so will result in a grade reduction, as per department policy, as stated above.
 You must have - and be able to articulate - a viable aesthetic reason for deviating from proper grammar, punctuation, and spelling.

-\\Please do not ask for special treatment of any kind or to be exempted from any course procedure or requirement.
-In particular, do not ask to change the workshop schedule once it has been set or ask for an extension of an assignment's due date.\\
+Please do not ask for special treatment of any kind or to be exempted from any course procedure or requirement.
+In particular, do not ask for an extension of an assignment's due date.